Multi-Timescale Hierarchical Reinforcement Learning for Unified Behavior and Control of Autonomous Driving: Experiments

 \subsubsection{Environment}

 The training scenario is built in Highway-Env with three defined lanes \cite{2018highway_env}.
 At the start of each episode, the EV and SVs are randomly placed in any lane with random initial speeds.
 SVs follow the IDM and MOBIL models, allowing lane changes to reach their target speeds, which may interfere with the EV.
+All vehicles are modeled using the Kinematic Bicycle Model~\cite{car_model}.
 The vehicle capacity (V/C) ratio, representing traffic density.

 With this setup, training is conducted for 2,000 episodes using five seeds.
 Testing is then performed over 100 episodes on both Highway-Env and the HighD dataset \cite{2018HighD}, with each episode limited to 100s.
 Notably, the traffic density in Highway-Env is set to 0.3, presenting a challenging scenario.